 How to prepare

-Then match your findings with examples from your own academic, work, extracurricular or personal experiences to show that you’re not only aware of Goldman Sachs’ values, but you have demonstrated them in your own life.
+You should then match your findings with examples from your own academic, work, extracurricular or personal experiences to show that you’re not only aware of Goldman Sachs’ values, but that you have demonstrated them in your own life.
 When have you worked effectively in a team?
 Have you ever contributed to your community?
 Goldman Sachs is committed to investing in communities.

 A very large part of understanding Goldman Sachs is having a grasp of its business.
 It’s no surprise that it seeks graduates who have commercial awareness.
 This means having a very good knowledge of its global markets, its competitors, and how its industry could be affected by wider financial, political and global events.

-Particularly at second interviews for analyst positions, you could well be asked for your opinions on the markets: these could range from something along the lines of ‘Tell me about a recent deal that’s interested you’ to ‘What do you think is behind the markets’ volatility at the moment?’ to ‘Recommend me a stock’.
-However, according to internet forums, you could also be asked how you would handle technical aspects of the job: these could range from ‘Briefly explain a discounted cash flow analysis’ to ‘Which is the best method of valuing a company and why?’ or ‘Why can’t you use EV/Earnings or Price/EBITDA as valuation metrics’.
+Particularly at second interviews for analyst positions, you could well be asked for your opinions on the markets; these could range from something along the lines of ‘Tell me about a recent deal that’s interested you’ to ‘Tell me what you know about drive to re-shoring among some global organisations?’ to ‘Recommend me a stock’.
+However, according to internet forums, you could also be asked how you would handle technical aspects of the job; these could range from ‘Briefly explain a discounted cash flow analysis’ to ‘Which is the best method of valuing a company and why?’ or ‘Why can’t you use EV/earnings or price/EBITDA as valuation metrics?’.